topcoder-platform/platform-ui/README.md

 The `yarn start` command serves the site using the cert and key in the /ssl directory.

 For easier development, it is recommended that you add this certificate to your trusted root authorities and as a trused cert in your browser.
+Google your browser and OS for more info.

 Otherwise, you will need to override the exception each time you load the site.
 Firefox users may need to user an incognito browser in order to override the exception.